AlgTUDelft/pystreed/README.md

 * `random_seed` : The random seed.

 ## Binarization
 STreeD provides optimal decision trees for a given binarization.
-To help with the binarization, the `pystreed` package provides automatic binarizatin of categorical and continuous features.
+To help with the binarization, the `pystreed` package provides automatic binarization of categorical and continuous features.

 Categorical features can be specified in the `fit` method by using the `categorical_columns` parameter.
 These features are binarized using one-hot encoding.
 The maximum number of categories per categorical feature is specified with the `n_categories` parameter.
 If the categorical feature exceeds this number, the `n_categories - 1` most common categories are encoded with one binary feature each, and all other categories are encoded with an 'other' category.